 current course schedule click here.
 To order books click here.

 Central Michigan University offers a Master of Science in Administration with concentrations in general administration, human resource administration, public administration, information resource management, Leadership, and Acquisitions Administration.
 For more information, phone (703) 525-4971 or email.
 Office hours are Monday-Thursday 9:00 a.m.- 4:30 p.m. and Friday by appointment.
 Click for a current course schedule.
 Click to order books

-University of Maryland University College offers numerous degrees that allow you to study anytime, anywhere you are in the world!
-At UMUC, everything is designed so you can continue your education without interruption.
-Fort Myer hours of operation are Mondays, Wednesdays, & Thursdays 9:00 a.m.-4:00 p.m.
+University of Maryland University College offers degrees in cybersecurity, computer networks and security, business administration and numerous other degrees that allow you to study anytime.
+Classes are offered every semester at the Fort Myer Education Center and online.
+Fort Myer hours of operation are Mondays, Wednesdays, & Thursdays 7:30 a.m.-4:00 p.m.
 For information call Neil Tallack at (703) 527-4952 (email firstname.lastname@example.org)